BUSN32100/Text-Analysis-and-Data-Visualization/README.md

 # Text-Analysis-and-Data-Visualization
 Material for Python courses on Text Analysis and Data Visualization.

-## What are the words used the most in the 70's hits?
+## Which are the the most used word in the 70's hits?
 <dd> &#127925  &#127925  &#127925 </dd>

 <img src="Figures/songs70.png" height="320" width="420">

-## On which day did hit songs reach number one in 1977?
+## On which day did hit songs reach number one?

 <img src="Figures/day_hit.png">